waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **`find_path` Limitation:** This tool is limited to single-map navigation and cannot plan routes across disconnected map sections.
 For complex dungeons, I must rely on manual exploration and my `navigation_troubleshooter` agent.

 ## B. Future Development Ideas
+- **`find_path` Tool Improvement:** Refine the tool to provide contextual failure reports, such as identifying the specific obstacle (e.g., 'cuttable_tree') that is blocking a path.
 - **'Stuck Loop Detector' Agent:** Could analyze move history and game state to identify and diagnose repetitive failures, suggesting alternative hypotheses.
 - **'Map Analyzer' Tool/Agent:** A reliable tool to calculate reachable unseen tiles and determine if an area is a dead end to prevent navigational hallucinations.
+- **'High-Level Planner' Agent:** Could analyze the primary goal and suggest a sequence of maps or major objectives to achieve it.
+- **'Team Composition' Agent:** Could analyze the party and PC to suggest optimal teams for specific challenges (e.g., a specific Gym Leader rematch).
+- **'Inventory/PC Summary' Tool:** Could provide a quick summary of current items without manual checking.

 # VII.
 Data-Driven Debugging Logs
 ## A. `use_hm_from_party` Manual Test (Cut)
 - **Attempt 1 (Failure):** Selected 'CUT'.
 Game returned error "There isn't anything to CUT!". **Conclusion:** Player must be facing the target object *before* opening the menu to use an HM.
 - **Attempt 2 (Success):** Faced tree, then navigated menu. **Discovery:** Party screen cursor position is not reliably at the top.
 A cursor-resetting sequence (e.g., spamming 'Up') is necessary for a robust tool.
-- **'High-Level Planner' Agent:** Could analyze the primary goal and suggest a sequence of maps or major objectives to achieve it.
-- **'Team Composition' Agent:** Could analyze the party and PC to suggest optimal teams for specific challenges (e.g., a specific Gym Leader rematch).
-- **'Inventory/PC Summary' Tool:** Could provide a quick summary of current items without manual checking.